lyleresnick/lyleresnick.github.io/_posts/2017-05-13-Solving-a-Complex-UITableView.md

 1. Represent the the input data for the demo
 2. Visualize the output stream data
-3. transform the transaction rows into a form that can be easily displayed
+3. Transform the transaction rows into a form that can be easily displayed
-4. display the rows in a tableView through a datasource
+4. Display the rows in a tableview through a datasource